The Best Apples for Apple Pie

 These bright yellow apples certainly don’t stand out as an eating apple; they have a mealy texture and a not-too-sweet, not-too-tart flavour.
 The heat of the oven coaxes out their sweetness, though, and they take on honeyed notes.
 Golden Delicious will break down and lose their shape more than some of the apples on this list, so don’t reach for these if you’re hoping for firm chunks of apples.

 If you ask most chefs about their go-to baking apple, this one will be it.
 Granny Smiths are available year-round, and you’ll immediately recognize them by their bright green skin and extra tart flavour.
 The high acidity contributes to the apple’s flavour as well as its ability to hold together as it bakes.
 If you like the texture but want a sweeter filling, try blending them with some of the sweeter apples on this list.
+(Here’s how to make a paper bag apple pie—and why you should!)

 This apple is a cross between a Jonathan and Golden Delicious, giving it an appealing greenish-yellow colour with red splotches.
 It has the same honeyed flavour as Golden Delicious, but it’s sweeter with a bolder, more puckery finish.
 The firm-fleshed, crisp, acidic apple is a great choice for slow-cooked apple desserts.